+Our high-risk contracts contain requirements for the contractor to provide access to remedy provisions in accordance with our Worker Welfare ambition.
 Our contractors and suppliers are expected to conduct their activities in a manner that respects human rights as set out in the UN Universal Declaration of Human Rights and the core conventions of the ILO.
 The Shell Supplier Principles further clarify the expectations we have of our suppliers on labour and human rights, including (but not limited to):